getiria-onsongo/IaaAgDataNER/README.md

 `clear_tally()` before using it again in a loop context!

 This code uses pytest.
 You need to have the module pytest installed.
-You will need to have an NER model trained and passed in as a parameter (NerModel/model-best)
+You will need to have an NER model trained e.g., /tmp/spacy/model-best.
+Open src/test_checkAccuracy.py and update mdir to point to your model i.e., mdir = "/tmp/spacy/model-best"

-You can test this code like this:
+You can then test this code like this:
 ```
-pytest -q test_checkAccuracy.py
+python -m pytest -q src/test_checkAccuracy.py
 ```
+NOTE: As of Feb 12 2021, the move to Spacy 3.0 resulted in 2 of the tests failing.
+If you are seeing this note it means that issue has not been resolved.
+Need to chat with @kats who wrote the tests to figure out what the issue is.

 If you wish to play with it on the interpreter line, try this:
 ```